rumram/bindseek_rumram/README.md

 | ACSL4 | 6mer-A1 | AATATTGTTAAGGGACCAGGGA | 2037 | 2042 | 2724 | 0.48516 | 40.909 | -23.1 |
 | ACTN4 | 6mer-A1 | TCTGGGGGGCGGGGGGCAGGGA | 135 | 140 | 1075 | 0.22992 | 81.818 | -28.8 |

+Header description:
+* 'Gene' - gene symbol,
+* 'Binding' - type of binding identified,
+* '22-nt binding sequence' - 22 nucleotide sequence derived from 3'UTR of tagrget gene (last characters include binding site),
+* 'Start' - starting location of binding site in the 3'UTR sequence,
+* 'End' - terminal location of binding site in the 3'UTR sequence,
+* 'Length' - the length of 3'UTR of target gene,
+* 'Prob.' - probability of finding a binding site motif in a 3'UTR sequence,
+* 'GC content' - GC content of 22-nt binding sequence,
+* 'MFE' - minimum free energy of 22-nt binding sequence and mature miRNA duplex.

 ## Usage example